brodul/presentation_duckdb_k8s/slides.md

 ```
 ---
 - Join PVs, PVCs and Pods
-- You can create tables from CSV, JSON, XML ...
+- You can create tables from CSV, JSON ...
 - All the created tables will persist in your file `my.db`
 ---